From the R.M. Dolin novel, "An Unsustainable Life - The Book of Darwin"

 “That’s why you’re my favorite brother.”

-“It helps I’m your only brother but no point quibble about calculus.”
+“It helps I’m your only brother,” Darwin counters.
+“But no point quibble about the algebra.”

 Vincent studies the panel.
-“I know there’s active and passive solar systems, but I’m not sure about the difference.”
+“I know there’s active and passive solar, but I’m not sure about the difference.”

 Always an engineer, Darwin eagerly engages.
-“Active solar uses photo-voltaic cells to convert UV rays into electricity through an inverter; we’ll get to those upgrades later.
-Passive solar relies on heat transfer.
-For example, that passive unit heats the house and my hot water supply.
-The inside of the panel is painted black to absorb UV rays, I circulate glycol liquid over the surface of a hot corrugated metal sheet; think of it as residential antifreeze with good thermal properties.
+“Active solar uses photo-voltaic cells to convert UV rays into electricity through an inverter.
+We’ll get to those upgrades later.
+Passive solar relies on heat transfer.”
+He again points to the unit on his roof.
+“That bad boy heats the house and my hot water supply.
+The inside of the panel is painted black to absorb UV rays.
+There’s a sheet of corrugated metal along the base that I circulate glycol liquid over.
+Think of glycol as residential antifreeze with good thermal properties.
 It’s hard to see from here but there’s also a small photo-voltaic panel up there to power the glycol pump.
-It’s quite an ingenious system; when the sun’s out, the passive panel heats the glycol and the active panel powers the pump circulating sun-warmed liquid to a heat-exchanger I installed in the utility room.
-When the sun disappears, say at night or during a storm, the passive panel stops heating glycol and the active panel stops powering the pump ensuring cold glycol doesn’t get sent to my heat exchanger.
+It’s quite an ingenious system.
+When the sun’s out, the passive panel gets hot inside, which in turn heats the glycol.
+The active panel powers the pumps that circulate hot glycol to a heat-exchanger I installed in the utility room.
+When the sun disappears, say at night or during a storm, the passive panel stops heating glycol, and the active panel stops powering the pump ensuring cold glycol doesn’t get sent to my heat exchanger.

-“As the solar panel’s hot glycol circulates through the heat exchanger in one direction, glycol from the storage tank circulates through in the opposite direction thereby exchanging heat.
-A separate pump connected to a closed loop series of radiator pipes I installed below the floors uses the hot glycol from the storage tank to heat the house.
+“As the hot glycol circulates through the heat exchanger in one direction, glycol from the storage tank circulates through the exchanger in the opposite direction heating the liquid in the storage tank.
+A separate pump connected to a closed loop series of heat pipes I installed below the floor circulates the hot glycol from the storage tank throughout the house.
 In a similar manner, my water-heater tank is also warmed.
-I can heat the storage tank with a gas-fired boiler if the sun’s not cooperating, but ninety percent of the time I run without burning carbon consumables.
+I can heat both tanks with a gas-fired boiler if the sun’s not cooperating, but ninety percent of the time I run without consuming carbon.
 Zero footprint dude, that’s the goal of a self-sustaining life.”

 “Very impressive, and you did all this yourself?”